Jmiceli17/MultiAgentWorldModels/README.md

 # MultiAgentWorldModels
 Repository for applying World Models RL algorithms to a multiagent environment

+## Some Notes
+* The code here is still under (significant) development
-This repo is originally forked from https://github.com/zacwellmer/WorldModels
+* This repo is originally forked from https://github.com/zacwellmer/WorldModels